seasonedfish/blog/index.md

 From my reading, it seems that there is no clear consensus on the recommended Python virtual environment currently.
 `venv` is part of the Python standard library, but it has less features than the other options. `pipenv` is a higher level, third party tool.
 However, it's not as reliable. `virtualenv`is also a third party tool, but it's lower level than `pipenv`.
-I chose `virtualenv` because it's recommmended for beginners.
+I chose `virtualenv` because it's recommended for beginners.

 ## Zappa Setup and Confusion
 *2020-05-30*